-Not only do you develop a tolerance to the opioids over time, but these drugs also inhibit your ability to produce endorphins naturally.
-While opioids can be useful for short-term pain relief, the physical debilitation from long-term use is well documented.
+Not only do you develop a tolerance to opioids over time, but these drugs also inhibit your ability to produce endorphins naturally.
+While opioids can be helpful in short-term pain relief, physical debilitation from long-term use is a significant risk.

 When post-laminectomy syndrome affects your hands and feet, it’s a result of neurologic symptoms.
-Neurologic pain can take the form of tingling, heat or cold sensations in the extremities.
-This discomfort is a result of nerve damage at the spinal column.
+Neurologic pain can take the form of tingling, heat, or cold sensations in the extremities.
+This discomfort is a result of nerve damage in the spinal column.

-If you’re suffering from post-laminectomy syndrome, you need to find the best pain management specialist you can find, such as one of the experts at Redefine Healthcare in northern New Jersey.
+Suppose you’re suffering from post-laminectomy syndrome.
+In that case, you need to find the best pain management specialist available, such as one of the experts at Redefine Healthcare in northern New Jersey.
 Your condition requires a thorough evaluation, including a physical examination and possibly even imaging tests, such as an x-ray or an MRI.

 Once diagnosed, your doctor has a wide range of treatment options that may be as simple as rehabilitation through physical therapy.
 Core stabilizing exercises effectively reduce pain, while stretching and yoga can improve joint mobility.

 Severe spinal pain usually requires medical treatments, such as: